NZ'S ultimate 1 day multisport race

 In considering this event you should reasonably expect to complete the swim/kayak stage in no more than TWO hours and the MTB/run stages in no more than SEVEN hours each – 16 hours, maximum allowable time will be 16 hours.
 You must start your last run lap by 7:30pm with race cut off at 10pm.
 Check out this year’s times on the results page or if you’re not sure, the Yeti recommends you complete the “James” Epic and The “James” Stampede Ultra as individual events before taking on the Mountainman!

-The Kayak stage will be 1.5 loops of the lake perimeter.
+The Swim stage is a 2km loop around the bottom (outlet end) of the lake and the Kayak stage will be 1.5 loops of the lake perimeter.

 While the mountain bike course is not significantly technical, it is a 100 km of off road 4×4 tracks and stock tracks whose surfaces vary greatly.
 Riders must be comfortable crossing rivers with their bikes as they will have 5 main river crossings and 7 smaller river crossings as well as various creeks.

-From the kayak transition area riders will head out to the Top House road and head down to the Clarence bridge, after crossing the bridge they will turn right and follow the 4×4 track (think “Dual Single Track” – DST) to the top of Malings Pass, from where riders can enjoy a solid 5km downhill descent to the Waiau River.
+from the swim/kayak transition area riders will head out to the Top House road and head down to the Clarence bridge, after crossing the bridge they will turn right and follow the 4×4 track (think “Dual Single Track” – DST) to the top of Malings Pass, from where riders can enjoy a solid 5km downhill descent to the Waiau River.

 From here the DST crosses the river and continues for a couple of km down the Waiau valley toward the historic Ada homestead.
 About half way toward the homestead at Matagouri Point, they will re-cross the Waiau and complete a loop out around Lake Guyon to the Stanley Vale and back, to complete their 3rd crossing of the Waiau, to rejoin the DST.